maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam17/test-1__passage-1.md

 "Next, describe the public's reaction: 'This was a **radical** idea.
 The **press** printed **critical** articles. **Objectors** argued that the **tunnels** would **collapse** and passengers would be **poisoned** by **emissions** from the train **engines**.'"

-"Then, create a compact review screen.
+"Then, create a review screen.
 Arrange the 18 words in two columns to save space, showing only the word and its synonyms.
 For example: `word —— synonyms`."

 "End with a debate question: 'Do you think the **press** and the **objectors** had valid concerns?
 Why or why not?'"